bokkypoobah/TokenTrader/README.md

 ## TokenSellerFactory (Renamed From The SellOnly GNT TokenTraderFactory)

 This repository also contains the SellOnly GNT TokenTraderFactory, renamed to [TokenSellerFactory](https://github.com/bokkypoobah/TokenTrader/blob/master/contracts/TokenSellerFactory.sol) that was the original REP TokenTraderFactory modified by [/u/Cintix](https://www.reddit.com/user/cintix) at [0xc4af56cd5254aef959d4bce2f75874007808b701](https://etherscan.io/address/0xc4af56cd5254aef959d4bce2f75874007808b701#code).
+The difference in this contract from the original REP TokenTraderFactory is that the `sell(...)` method has been removed as the partial ERC20 compliance of the GNT Token does not support the selling of these tokens.

 The bug from the original REP TokenTraderFactory does not exist in this TokenSellerFactory.

 Some further information can be found at [The Decentralized GNT/ETH Market](https://www.reddit.com/r/ethtrader/comments/5d455f/the_decentralized_gnteth_market/) and [Trustless Golem Network Token (GNT) Selling Contract](https://www.bokconsulting.com.au/blog/trustless-token-selling-contract/).